emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️

 ***
+## Nunflix
+### Score: 23/24
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams consistently for both new and old content. ✔️
+1. Has 12 servers, and does auto-switch if ones fails. ✔️
+1. Site does have episode auto-next. ✔️
+1. Site is very nice to look at, seems modern, search works well, one of the best. ✔️
+1. Site has built in subs for most things and allows adjustments. ✔️
+1. It has movies, shows and anime. ✔️
+1. Site has watchlists when you signup. ✔️
+1. Site has decent sorting options, but more discoverability tools could be added. ⚠️
+1. Site does have 4K content. ✔️
+1. Site looks good + works well on mobile. ✔️

+Community Favorites: 🌟

+***
 ## Hexa
 ### Score: 23/24
 1. Streams load very fast. ✔️